-The default redactors cannot be disabled, but you can add custom redactors to support bundles using the Redactor custom resource manifest file.
+For Replicated KOTS, you can add custom redactors to support bundles using the Redactor custom resource manifest file.
 For example, you can redact API keys or account numbers, depending on your customer needs.
 For more information about redactors, see Redacting Data in the Troubleshoot documentation.

 Objects and Fields

 removals.
 These objects specify the files the redactor applies to and how the redactions occur.
 For more information and examples of these fields, see Example Redactor below and Redactors in the Troubleshoot documentation.

 fileSelector object determines which files the redactor is applied to.
 If this object is omitted from the manifest file, the redactor is applied to all files.
 This object supports the following optional fields: